 Her work is shown in galleries in Ontario, Alberta and B.C., and held in collections around the world.
 She is a member of the Federation of Canadian Artists, and has won numerous awards in various FCA shows and Plein Air Festivals.
 Ann spends most of her time working and teaching at her studio in Lake Country, B.C.

 “My style of painting is very loose and impressionistic, characterized by thick oil paint and visible brushstrokes.
 Most of my oil paintings depict the splendour of the natural landscape around us, trees, rivers, meadows, grasses.
 My passion, however, is florals, larger than life, juicy with paint, imperfect in their perfection.
 The sinewy stalks and leaves, petals gently moving in the wind, in various stages of their existence - that is what I get excited about.
 That is the poetry of nature.

-Over the past two years I have taken my painting outdoors .
+Taking painting outdoors has become a recent passion for me.
 Plein Air painting is a whole new way of looking at the world around us; it creates a new way of seeing, and gives us a new language for capturing the three dimensional on a two dimensional surface.
-Many of the field studies done en plein air have resulted in large scale paintings reproduced in the studio.
-My intent has always been to paint big paintings for big impact, allowing the viewer a glimpse into the finer tunings of nature.
+Colors exist in nature that cannot be captured by the camera alone - the light changes constantly throughout the day and challenges us to quickly capture the image and the mood of the moment.
+Many of the field studies done en plein air have resulted in large scale paintings reproduced in my studio.”